You’re Doing It:

 Adolescence, 12-18 years

-The Fly Girls Dance Group, High School 1991 (2nd from bottom left)
+1991: Launched The Fly Girls Dance Group in High School-2nd from bottom left (15 years old)

 Young Adulthood, 18-40 years

-Intimacy vs. Isolation (Stage 6) In this stage, individuals seek deep, intimate relationships.
+In this sixth stage, individuals seek deep, intimate relationships.
 Successful navigation leads to healthy relationships, while failure results in loneliness and isolation.

 Middle Adulthood, 40-65 years